Accessibility Strategies in the Brightspace Content Tool

 Use Web Pages

-Use D2L's built-in HTML editor to create web pages instead of uploading documents and PDFs.
+Use Brightspace's built-in HTML editor to create web pages instead of uploading documents and PDFs.
 You can even cut and paste from a document into the editor - just be sure to "remove formatting" when prompted.

 Note